top of page

 Academic part

-The following is a description of the different elements that make up the scientific programme of the congress, which are present in each edition.
+Below is a description of the different elements that make up the scientific programme, featured in each edition of the congress.

 IMG_1606.JPG